flossy83/BeyonwizV2Patch/README.md

 3. After installation is complete, restart the PVR.

-You can also optionally remove the patch installer by navigating to the plugins menu and selecting 'remove plugins' (red key) then select the Beyonwiz V2 Patch plugin.
+You can also optionally remove the patch installer by navigating to the plugins menu and selecting 'remove plugins' (red key).
+Select the Beyonwiz V2 Patch plugin, then restart the PVR.

 #### Emergency recovery: